lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 # First steps with Kubernetes

 The first time I tried to use Kubernetes was even before Tutum.
 I think v1.0 was just released when I tried it.
 After few weeks playing with it, I was very excited.
-And I was completely sure that I want to use it some day, but not at that moment.
+And I was completely sure that I want to use it someday, but not at that moment.
 Mostly because of difficulties with load balancing on baremetal.

-Few weeks ago I was responsible for choosing Docker management platform at work and for deploying cluster on it.
+A few weeks ago I was responsible for choosing Docker management platform at work and for deploying cluster on it.
 So I spent some time investigating current solutions and ended up building Kuberenetes cluster based on CoreOS.

 After success in deploying test multi-node cluster and dev-environment at work I spent weekend establishing similar cluster on my own server.

-This will not be step-by-step tutorial, but more like a summary of my experience.
+This will not be the step-by-step tutorial, but more like a summary of my experience.

 Basically for my side projects, I currently have one physical server with ESXi and a lot of virtual machines.
-Before Tutum I used to create one VM per project or service, and ended up with about 20 VMs.
+Before Tutum I used to create one VM per project or service and ended up with about 20 VMs.
-After switch to docker I reduced this number to about 8-10.
-Only 4 of them were related to Tutum: 3 VMs for Tutum, 1 vm as router/balancer.
+After the switch to docker, I reduced this number to about 8-10.
+Only 4 of them were related to Tutum: 3 VMs for Tutum, 1 VM as router/balancer.
 Other VMs had some legacy parts which I didn't want to move to docker for some reasons.

 # Building cluster
 With this switch from Tutum to Kubernetes I wanted to do it as `production-like` as possible.
-I'm going to use CoreOS with its awesome autoupdate features, for this I need to have several nodes of each type: etcd, kubernetes-masters, kubernetes-minions.
-Since it will be small cluster and I do not want to waste resources, I'm going to have 6 VMs for kubernetes and 1 for external loadbalancer.
+I'm going to use CoreOS with its awesome auto update features, for this, I need to have several nodes of each type: etcd, kubernetes-masters, kubernetes-minions.
+Since it will be the small cluster and I do not want to waste resources, I'm going to have 6 VMs for Kubernetes and 1 for external loadbalancer.
 3 of it will run etcd + kubernetes masters and 3 will be minions.
 Having 3 minions could sound like a waste of resources, but, remember, I want to have production-like solution and with 1 minion it will be too easy to go with some stupid solutions, like - "I have only 1 machine, I can use local hard drive for storage" or "I can hardcode IP address and port of this node in loadbalancer".
-Also I want to be able to easily scale it to several machines.
+Also, I want to be able to easily scale it to several machines.

 Here is a schema of what I'm going to build.

 {{< figure src="/img/2016/05/kube-cluster-schema.png" alt="Kubernetes cluster schema" >}}

-On schema I have two loadbalancers, but in fact there is only one.
+On schema, I have two loadbalancers, but in fact, there is only one.

 To achieve this I need to have